criticalart/calos/README.md

 **The following settings must be changed or you will not be able to boot.**

-* Go into the /calos/install directory and find skip_username.conf.
-Replace "arthur" with your username.
-This will allow you to only have to type your password upon logging in.
 * Under /calos/config/hypr **make sure to change the monitors.conf file** to match your respective resolution/refresh rate.
 * I always felt that Hyprland by default was a bit too sensitive with the mouse, so I lowered the sensitivity to -0.5.
 Simply comment this line our or change it to your preference.
 * That's all for the required configurations.
 I encourage you to do your own research and edit this to your heart's content.

 That's all there is to it.
 Omarchy is an absolutely incredible tool but it's a bit too opinionated for me so I made calOS.
 Try it out and make your own fork/OS afterwards.
 Thank you DHH/basecamp for documenting everything as well as you did.
-Made it super easy to make this
+Made it super easy to make this.